-- testing the IT environment in which rating, billing and other relevant support systems reside, including the change control procedures in place around systems that bill material revenue streams; - testing the controls and governance processes over reconciliation from business support systems to rating and billing systems to the general ledger; - performing tests on the accuracy of customer bill generation including credits and discounts applied to customer bills on a sample basis; - performing tests on allocation of revenue for bundled contracts and recognition of revenue on multi-period contracts; - performing tests on accuracy of allocation and recording unbilled revenue representing good and service obligations performed but not billed yet; and - evaluating the adequacy of the Group disclosures related to revenue recognition by reference to the relevant accounting standards.
+- testing the IT environment in which rating, billing and other relevant support systems reside, including the change control procedures in place around systems that bill material revenue streams; - testing the controls and governance processes over reconciliation from business support systems to accounting standards is complex and involves a number of key judgements and estimates.

+- rating and billing systems to the general ledger; - performing tests on the accuracy of customer bill generation including credits and discounts applied to customer bills on a sample basis; - performing tests on allocation of revenue for bundled contracts and recognition of revenue on multi-period contracts; - performing tests on accuracy of allocation and recording unbilled revenue representing good and service obligations performed but not billed yet; and - evaluating the adequacy of the Group disclosures related to revenue recognition by reference to the relevant accounting standards.